Contents of this page

 At University level, this information is collected to better understand the profile and diversity of our staff.
 In addition to helping us to determine our equality and inclusion (E&I) priorities, these data will enable us to undertake meaningful sector comparisons.
 It will also help to ensure that our policy, support and guidance framework is fit for purpose and reflects the needs of our staff community as well as help to more accurately calculate any pay gaps.

 We have introduced new questions, and some new categories for existing questions, to align with HESA categories and to provide additional response options for colleagues.
-These include the introduction of a question relating to marriage and civil partnership, plus an additional response option for the question about gender.
+These include the introduction of a question relating to marriage and civil partnership, plus additional response categories for the question about gender.
 More generally, our current dataset has some incomplete information, and more complete information will help us to advance our equality and inclusion work.

 How your information will be used: